 Built with intention, the home blends efficiency and durability with everyday comfort, spray foam insulation, high-efficiency systems, tankless hot water, reverse osmosis drinking water, a water softener system, and thoughtful upgrades throughout.

-The 40×40 shop with a 40z20 lean-to was built with vision for the future hobbies, equipment, expansion, or guest space.
-Livestock fencing, a custom chicken coop, underground utilities, and fiber optic internet allow you to enjoy country living without sacrificing connection.
+The 40x40 shop with a 40z20 lean-to was built with vision for the future hobbies, equipment, expansion, or guest space.
+Livestock fencing, underground utilities, and fiber optic internet allow you to enjoy country living without sacrificing connection.

-ACREAGE: This 27 acre tract features predominantly class 2 soils, offering excellent versatility for pasture, grazing, and agricultural use.
+Acreage: This 15+-acre tract features predominantly Class 2 soils, offering excellent versatility for pasture, grazing, and agricultural use.
 Nearly the entire property consists of productive Sheb loam and Quanah clay loam with gentle 1-5% slopes.
-A dedicated 6.32 acre pasture is already enclosed with goat fencing, making it turnkey for livestock.
 A small creek bottom area adds character and wildlife appeal.

-TOPOGRAPHY: Gentle rolling pasture transition into a moderately sloped creek.
-Natural drainage and well balanced topography for rural residential use.
+Topography: Gentle rolling pasture transitions into a moderately sloped creek—natural drainage and well-balanced topography for rural residential use.

-UTILITIES: The house uses AEP-power to choose.
-The wires are all ran underground.
-The water line is a poly line ran to the house from the water meter.
-On lot 19 there is a pole set by Taylor electric for a future barn.
+Utilities: The house uses AEP power to choose.
+The wires are all run underground.
+The water line is a poly line that is run to the house from the water meter.
 The house has a standard septic system.

-WATER: The water company is View-Caps Water.
-The house has a water softener system and and Reverse Osmosis system.
+Water: The water company is View-Caps Water.
+The house has a water softener system and a Reverse Osmosis system.
 The RO line is ran to the kitchen sink in the stainless faucet and it's ran to both water lines where the two refrigerators go in the pantry.
 So you can have RO water and ice.

-HUNTING: The native cover and terrain support white-tail deer, dove, and wild hogs.
-A pond provides a water source for wildlife including bobcats, coyote, and some ducks.
+Hunting: The native cover and terrain support whitetail deer, dove, and wild hogs.
+A pond provides a water source for wildlife, including bobcats, coyotes, and some ducks.

 The house is pre-wired for a future hot tub, generator, and multiple lights and plugs.